 In her 80 years, Janet Gastil has worn many hats and is a true renaissance woman.
 She has been a wife and mother, teacher, musician, realtor, and politician to name the most important ones…

-Janet Manly Gastil was born in 1936 in Long Island, but moved to in 1946 when she was ten years old.
+Janet Manly Gastil was born in 1936 in Long Island, but moved to San Diego in 1946 when she was ten years old.
 Like her mother, Gastil suffered from asthma, so going west improved their health.
 Both of her parents were attorneys and active in social causes which helped to shape their only child.

 A student prodigy, Gastil received her BA in English from SDSU [back then known as San Diego State College] at 19.
 She was awarded a Woodrow Wilson fellowship to Duke University where she got her MA at 20.
 She returned to San Diego and continued her graduate studies at UCLA from 1957 to 1959.
 She worked as a TA there and reconnected with an old family friend, Gordon Gastil, a geology professor, eight years her senior.
 That connection grew romantic, and nine months later, despite their parents’ objections over the age difference, they got married.
 The marriage lasted 54 years and produced four children.